mnestorov/docker-automation/README.md

 # Bash Automation Script

 This is a Bash script that automates the start of the Python automation script.

+We need to make the Bash script executable by running:

 ```
 chmod +x start_services.sh